SupurCalvinHiggins/212-fall-2015/assignments/ha-03/readme.md

 # Homework Assignment 3 (due Oct 6th 11:59pm)

-In this assignment, we will explore the implementation of stacks, as well as their application in solving parsing problems.
+In this assignment, we will explore the implementation of stacks, as well as their application in evaluating arithmetic expressions.
-We will focus on using stacks to evaluate fully parenthesized arithmetic expressions, transforming infix expressions to postfix notation, and evaluating postfix expressions.
+We will focus on using stacks to evaluate fully parenthesized arithmetic expressions, transforming infix expressions to postfix notation, and evaluating expressions in postfix notation.
 The assignment is worth a total of 100 points.
 If you have any questions or need assistance, please don't hesitate to reach out to us during office hours or post your questions on the `Ed Discussion` forum.